-- Comment h: A choice of jurisdiction and law may be express or implicit.
-If the latter, the choice should appear clearly from the provisions of the contract or the circumstances of the case, whereby such circumstances should accord with practices that the parties have established between themselves.
-Where data is transferred cross-border in a commercial context, Principle 3 stipulates an assumption of an implied choice of jurisdiction and law in favor of the place of destination.
-For example, a natural person who knowingly transfers his or her personal data, or has his or her personal data transferred, for commercial purposes to a nation other than one that would otherwise claim jurisdiction, can be assumed to have consented to the jurisdiction and law of that other sovereign nation for all purposes reasonably expected to be related to such transfer.
-The practical relevance is to provide certainty to the handling of the large data volumes knowingly transferred on a regular basis between jurisdictions.
-Accordingly, this Principle acknowledges that a single cross-border data transfer can include many different purposes and treats them all in the same way as long as it can be assumed that the data subject could, at the time of the transfer, reasonably know the potential that such purposes could materialize. - Comment i: For comparable bargaining power to exist between the parties, both parties should have knowledge, or should be informed, of the implications of a choice of jurisdiction or law, in particular where it leads to consent to data processing, and to a waiver of protections that would otherwise be afforded by the derogated jurisdiction or law.
-Absent such knowledge, the chosen jurisdiction or law should not claim primacy over the jurisdictions or laws which would otherwise be applicable.
+data is transferred cross-border in a commercial context, Principle 3 stipulates an assumption of an implied choice of jurisdiction and law in favor of the place of destination.
+For example, a natural person who freely and voluntarily transfers his or her personal data, or has his or her personal data transferred, for commercial purposes to a nation other than one that would otherwise claim jurisdiction, can be assumed to have consented to the jurisdiction and law of that other sovereign nation for all purposes reasonably expected to be related to such transfer.
+The practical relevance is to provide certainty to the handling of the large data volumes freely transferred on a regular basis between jurisdictions.
+Accordingly, this Principle acknowledges that a single crossborder data transfer can include many different purposes and treats them all in the same way as long as it can be assumed that the data subject could, at the time of the transfer, reasonably be expected to know the potential that such purposes could materialize.

+Comment i:

+For comparable bargaining power to exist between the parties, both parties should have knowledge, or should be informed, of the implications of a choice of jurisdiction or law, in particular where it leads to consent to data processing, and to a waiver of protections that would otherwise be afforded by the derogated jurisdiction or law.
+And such knowledge may reasonably be assumed among corporations, which are expected to have competent counsel.
+Absent such comparable bargaining power, the chosen jurisdiction or law should not claim primacy over the jurisdictions or laws which would otherwise be applicable.